kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 The Gateway passes request along with JWT token to Compass GraphQL services, such as Director or Connector.
 The GraphQL components will have authentication middleware and GraphQL [directives](https://graphql.org/learn/queries/#directives) set up for all GraphQL operations (and some specific type fields, if necessary).

-In GraphQL services, there will be a HTTP authentication middleware set up, which validates and decodes JWT token.
+In GraphQL services, there will be an HTTP authentication middleware set up, which validates and decodes JWT token.
 It puts user scopes and tenant in request context
 (`context.Context`).

 ![](./assets/graphql-security.svg)